-Your careers website is likely to the first place that a job seeker will be exposed to your employer brand.
+Your careers website is likely to be the first place that a job seeker will be exposed to your employer brand.
 But the demands of a job seeker are increasing all the time.
 They are no longer interested in simply finding a job, they are looking to your website to give them an insight into what it is actually like to work for you.
 To offer more than a job search engine and online application form, but also information around your culture, values, rewards and benefits, training and development – in fact anything that positions you as an employer of choice.

 What we think about when working on a new careers website

 Every piece of careers website development is unique and must be approached with your recruitment objectives, messages and measures for success firmly defined and agreed.
 As a result there are no hard and fast rules to building a great site.
-That said, our knowledge and experience in producing sites that are designed to reflect the needs, interests and behaviour of job seekers has led to us developing a set of guiding principles that combined with the design brief we continuously refer to as we develop your website.
+That said, our knowledge and experience in producing sites that are designed to reflect the needs, interests and behaviour of job seekers has led to us developing a set of guiding principles that, combined with the design brief, we continuously refer to as we develop your website.
 These guiding principles include:

 Make sure it can be found